1. Cloud CLI (snctl)

 Note

-snctl config set --namespace <organization_id>
+snctl config set --organization <organization_id>

 Sign in to an organization